-Daily assignments may include reading quizzes, in-class essay questions, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.
-Students who fail to bring a rough draft may be asked to leave class and be counted absent.
-MyCompLab assignments will be due each Sunday and count as daily assignment grades.
+Daily assignments will include reading quizzes, in-class essay questions, chapter questions, workbook assignments, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.
+READING QUIZZES CANNOT BE MADE UP.
+STUDENTS WHO ARRIVE TO CLASS LATE WILL NOT BE GIVEN EXTRA TIME TO COMPLETE THE READING QUIZ.